deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 *”...Extraterrestrial news, and the Gaoian Clan of Females have formally recognized their new Mother-Supreme.
 Mother Yulna’s victory comes after her last rival, Mother Suri, conceded defeat in a televised statement in which she acknowledged Yulna’s insurmountable lead in the polls and vowed to work with and advise the new Mother-Supreme.”*

 *”Gao’s relationship with the human race played an important role in the contest as Mother Yulna is notoriously pro-human, being a senior member of the commune who adopted Canadian abductee Xiù Chang.
-Our political news editor Darren Weiss examines the challenges the new Mother-Supreme will face as she-*”
+Our political news editor Darren Weiss examines the challenges the new Mother-Supreme will face as she-”*

 Julian jumped slightly when a pair of bare legs dropped into his field of view, followed by the rest of Xiù landing on the floor matting like a cat.
 He barely even felt the vibration.